strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Changing South African Rand (ZAR) to use the symbol R to the left of prices.
 (Thanks, Rasada)
 * BUG: Fixed some translation issues on the checkout page and in level cost text.
 (Thanks, Jenkisan)
 * ENHANCEMENT: Added plural forms of Day, Week, Month, Year to es_ES translation.
 Other translation files will need to as well.
+* BUG: Fixed bug where the $short parameter of pmpro_getLevelCost wasn't shortening the output in some cases.
+(Thanks, Kimberly Coleman)

 = 1.7.15.3 =
 * BUG: Now correctly setting $saveid when a discount code is created so the pmpro_save_discount_code hook will have the correct id value when codes are created.